 Illegal agitation over pay delays

 What really seems to have happened is that an Eastern European troop-contributing nation [see note 1] had been left with large, unaffordable, armed forces on its territory following the breakup of the Soviet Union.
-While receiving full UN pay for its troops serving in the Balkans as part of UNPROFOR, that nation is said to have failed to honour fully its domestic pay obligations to those troops, leaving its contingent to acquire an unenviable reputation for alleged black market activities in Bosnia.
+While receiving full UN pay for each of its troops serving in the Balkans as part of UNPROFOR, that nation is said to have failed to honour fully its domestic pay obligations to those troops, leaving its contingent to acquire an unenviable reputation for alleged black market activities and corruption in Bosnia.

 Representation without indiscipline